alphonse92/vplplusplus_composer/readme.md

 #### Set your configuration files of a service

-`environments` folder has the configuration of each service of each namespace.
+The `environments` folder has the configuration of each service of each namespace.
 For example, the configuration files of mysql are in `environments/mysql` folder.
 Each file of each service folder should match with a namespace.
 For example, for the environment `staging` should have a configuration file called `environments/mysql/staging.yaml`

 You can create the configuration files using the `.example` file.

+**WARNING You DONT need to change the variables that resolves services each others.**

+For example, you dont need to change the variable `DB_HOST` because kubernetes resolve the mysql database internally to the service `mysql-service-development`.
+Of course, you **CAN** change those variables in several situations, for example if you have a service outside the cluster.

 1. Copy the file `.example` and change it name with the namespace related to this configuration (included the namespaces that you create by you own).
 For example, if you have a namespace called `staging`, you need copy the `.example` file and change it name to `staging`
 2. Open and change the values of each namespace configuration file for the service.

 #### Compile the configuration

+*You should compile the configuration files once, or every you change your environment variables*

 Run `./compile.sh $SERVICE_NAME $ENVIRONMENT` , which $SERVICE_NAME should be the name of a microservice name (mysql, mongo, client, api, jail, gateway).
 That command will take the service template in `services` folder and replace the variables using your environment files.

 After run this command should create a `build` folder in `k8s` folder.

+#### Deploy a single kubernetes object

+Kubernetes object could be a namespace, deployment , persistent volume , persistent volume claim o service.
+The kubernetes service object is different that `service` that we are talking about.
+When i said `service` is regarding to a microservice, a `service object` is a kubernetes service object.
+[More info](https://kubernetes.io/docs/tutorials/services/)

+You can see the current objects for a service in `services` folder.
+For example, the objects from mysql are in `services/mysql`.
+And there are 5 objects:

+1. configmap: configmap file
+2. eployment: deployment file
+3. pv: persistent volume file
+4. pvc: persistent volume file
+5. service: service file

+The name of each files is meaninfull, it means the file name does not matter for kubernetes, but for we.

+If you want deploy a single kubernetes object follow the next steps:

+1. Compile the configuration
+2. Run `./create_object.sh  $SERVICE $NAMESPACE $OBJECT` where $SERVICE is the service name (remember, the microservice name), $NAMESPACE the namespace, and $OBJECT is the name of the file of the kubernetes object that are you trying to deploy

+For example:

+If you want to deploy the `persistent volume` of `mysql` in the namespace `development` you need to run:

+`./create_object.sh  mysql development pv`

+to delete a object run:

+`./delete_object.sh  $SERVICE_NAME $NAMESPACE $OBJECT`

+#### Reload a service

+If you want to change environments variables of a service and deploy the service inmediately, run:

+`./reload.sh $SERVICE $NAMESPACE` it just delete the configmap and deployment objects, after it upload the new configmap and deployment objects.

-#### Upload a service
+#### Deploy a service

 1. Compile the configuration of the service (see the title above).
-2. Run `./create_service.sh $YOUR_SERVIEC $YOUR_NAMESPACE`.
+2. Run `./create_service.sh $YOUR_SERVICE $YOUR_NAMESPACE`.
 For example `./create_service.sh mysql development`

 Some services take several minutes to be ok, so you need to wait the ok status of your cluster to continue deploying services in your cluster

+To delete a service run:

+`./delete_service.sh $SERVICE $NAMESPACE`

-### Upload the databases
+### 1. Deploy the databases

 At first we need to create the database because the other services depends of it.
+If you want, you could connect to the databases from database managers or commandline with mongo or mysql tools.

-#### Upload mysql database
+#### Deploy mysql database

 1. Compile the configuration file of mysql with the namespace that you want to deploy for
-2. Upload the service has the title above.
-3. run `./create_service.sh mysql $NAMESPACE`
+2. Upload the service as `Upload a service` title said, running for example `./create_service.sh mysql $NAMESPACE`
-4. Check your cluster status
+3. Check your cluster status

-#### Upload Mongo database
+#### Deploy Mongo database

+1. Compile the configuration file of mongo with the namespace that you want to deploy for
+2. Upload the service as `Upload a service` title said, running for example `./create_service.sh mongo $NAMESPACE`
+3. Check your cluster status

+### 2. Deploy Moodle

+1. Compile the configuration file of mongo with the namespace that you want to deploy for
+2. Upload the service as `Upload a service` title said, running for example `./create_service.sh moodle $NAMESPACE`
+3. Check your cluster status
+4. Right now the service moodle is miss-configured, because we need to update the moodle variable called `MOODLE_URL`.
+If you want to know if moodle is running well, curl to the endpoint service.

+### 3. Deploy the jail

+As you noticed, the `ENV` value of jail configuration variable is setted to production.
+That changes the behaivor of the jail and it not afects the cluster.

+1. Compile the configuration file of mongo with the namespace that you want to deploy for
+2. Upload the service as `Upload a service` title said, running for example `./create_service.sh jail $NAMESPACE`
+3. Check your cluster status
+4. Right now the service jail is miss-configured, because we need to update several environment variables regarding to another services.
+If you want to know if jail is running well, curl to the endpoint service.

+### 4. Deploy the API

+Dont forget  set the database credentials in the API env config vars.

-1. Compile the configuration file of mysql with the namespace that you want to deploy for
+1. Compile the configuration file of mongo with the namespace that you want to deploy for
-2. Upload the service has the title above.
+2. Upload the service as `Upload a service` title said, running for example `./create_service.sh moodle $NAMESPACE`
-3. run `./create_service.sh mysql $NAMESPACE`
-4. Check your cluster status
+3. Check your cluster status

 # Extending VPL to VPL++